 What to expect upon moving into a home during a pandemic

-Most care providers are isolating new residents to their rooms for a minimum of 7 days post-admission to the service.
+Most care providers are isolating new residents to their rooms for a minimum of 14 days post-admission to the service.
 Of course, care is still provided to the individual and they will be able to speak/interact with the care staff, they will however not be able to use communal areas of the home straight away.
 In some cases, as long as the care home is comfortable with it if the resident has already completed 14 days of isolation in another setting, they may not have to complete it at the care home.
 Furthermore, if a resident has completed part of the 14 days of isolation in another setting, they may only be required to complete the remaining days.

 For more information of what to expect when moving into a care home during a lockdown, visit our article "What to Expect When Moving into a Care Home During Lockdown".